Williamson reigns in Spain

 On the men's side, Cooper Bathgate — Jackson's brother — placed fifth in Spain.
 Meanwhile, a third Whistlerite, Luke Lister, has joined the team in Andorra after being a late addition.

-On the world level, the first Freeride World Tour event of the year has been postponed.
+At the top level, the first Freeride World Tour event of the year has been postponed.
 The event, which was slated to feature Pemberton's Logan Pehota and Whistler's Lauren Cameron, was originally scheduled for this week at Chamonix, France, but will now take place at Vallnord, Andorra, the site of the second competition.

 Strong winds prevented the competition from going ahead in France, so there will now be two in Andorra in the Feb.
 9 to 16 event window.